thinktandem/thinktandem.io/src/content/articles/migrating-to-drupal8-date-range.md

 Conclusion
 ----------

 The Drupal 8 migration API is very customizable.
 Once you start handling more advanced tasks, you can migrate just about anything.
-Remember to always search the core code base for examples and you can easily whip up a solution like I did above.
+I prefer the first method in our example, but showed you both.
+As you can see, you can do a lot of cool things with the process plugin system and the migration API.